pablo-icm/emm/content/publication/del-campo-diversity-2015/index.md

 MAOP
 ).
 Furthermore, we describe a new lineage of marine fonticulids ( MAFO
 ) that appears to be abundant in sediments.
 Taken together, our work points to a greater potential ecological role for unicellular opisthokonts than previously appreciated in marine environments, both in water column and sediments, and also provides evidence of novel opisthokont phylogenetic lineages.
-This study highlights the importance of high‐throughput sequencing approaches to unravel the diversity and distribution of both known and novel eukaryotic lineages."
+This study highlights the importance of high-throughput sequencing approaches to unravel the diversity and distribution of both known and novel eukaryotic lineages."
 links:
 - name: URL
   url: "https://sfamjournals.onlinelibrary.wiley.com/doi/10.1111/1462-2920.12759"